schematics/schematics/README.md

 Notice that `_types` has kept track of the relationship between `Movie` and `Media`.

-### Upgrading Documents

-Upgrading documents is then easy because you can add optional fields and remove them.

-As instances are created, two things happen.
-The fields that don't belong are removed as data is sent back and forth between the client and the server.
-And fields that are new are allowed at the data layer, assuming the user experience layer will be catching up soon.
-Until then, the field can just be optional.

 ## Easy To Use With Databases Or Caches